clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 ### Setup

-The folder structure of the project should resemble this, adapted to the number of plates present:
+The folder structure of each individual project should resemble this, adapted to the number of plates present:

 ```plaintext
 your_repository/